4/6 Old Irvine RoadTel: 01563 522413

 The Surgery has a Text Message Service.
 Please check we have your current mobile number on your medical record.

-Every Tuesday afternoon at North West Kilmarnock Area Centre and every Wednesday morning at Old Irvine Road Surgery with the midwife
+Every Tuesday & Friday morning at North West Kilmarnock Area Centre with the Health Visitor

 For support and advice please visit-https://www.nhsaaa.net/musculoskeletal-service-msk/